Pinterest Hidden Image

 🔪 Optional Variations

-• Nutty White Chocolate - Add chopped or whole nuts such as pistachios, roasted hazelnuts, flaked almonds, and macadamia nuts.
+• Nutty White Chocolate: Add chopped or whole nuts such as pistachios, roasted hazelnuts, flaked almonds, and macadamia nuts.

-• Toasted Coconut - Add some toasted coconut or shredded coconut to these bars for a delicious coconut white chocolate bar.
+• Toasted Coconut: Add some toasted coconut or shredded coconut to these bars for a delicious coconut white chocolate bar.

 💬 FAQs

-How should I store vegan white chocolate?
+How should I store white vegan chocolate?

 Can I make homemade white chocolate without sugar?